chazzka/clanekforest/clanek.md

 As in the original article, we use the concept of a binary decision tree.
 The proposed solution is altering the concept of the split point evaluation.
 Whereas the original Isolation Forest is evaluating the split point based on the previous data, in our proposed solution we evaluate the split point based on a range.
-For this to work, several alterations to the split point evaluation and the form of data passed between verticeshas to be done however, the overall concept of the forest stays the same.
+For this to work, several alterations to the split point evaluation and the form of data passed between vertices has to be done however, the overall concept of the forest stays the same.

 In the proposed solution, there are two main alteration concepts to the original solution.